European History Network: 3. E-learning and Digitisation

 Just as digitization is changing the nature of the archiving of primary materials, it is also influencing the publication of secondary materials.
 Journals are published online as a matter of course and projects to digitise books are underway in a number of guises.
-It is important to note though that while online journals are extremely popular amongst scholars, there is perhaps still some resistance to reading books online or using the new electronic book readers like Kindle.
+While online journals are extremely popular amongst scholars, there is perhaps still some resistance to reading books online or using the new electronic book readers like Kindle.
 Other new methods for publishing historical material like Drupal, WordPress and so on also need to be discussed, for they raise wider questions about the effect of open-access publishing and the barriers to achieving this.